-Students are required to bring their student ID card and have it available for the purpose of verification.
-Students are not allowed to take items not directly related to the exam to the classroom.
+Students are required to bring their university-issued student ID card and have it available for the purpose of verification.

+Students are not allowed to take items not directly related to the assessment into the classroom.
 In particular, computers, music and video players, cell phones, and other electronic devices are prohibited unless clearly specified otherwise.
-The instructor will inform the class prior to the examination if aids such as calculators, notes, or textbooks are permitted.
+The instructor will inform the students prior to the assessment if aids such as calculators, notes, or textbooks are permitted.

-During the examination, students are allowed to leave the room briefly with permission.
-No communication regarding the examination is allowed inside or outside the room.
-All questions about the examination should be directed to the instructor.
+During the assessment, students are allowed to leave the room briefly with permission.
+No communication regarding the assessment is allowed inside or outside the room.
+All questions about the assessment should be directed to the instructor or, at the instructor's discretion, at the assessment proctors.